bobbyhiddn/Magi_CLI/README.md

    - Generate a new RSA key pair for authentication or use an existing private key
    - Delete an existing SSH session and its associated keys
    - Directly connect to a session using its alias

+11. **Scribe**: ('**sb**') Transcribe the contents of a file or directory into markdown format.
+This spell captures the essence of your chosen realm, preserving its knowledge in a format easily understood by both mortal and magical beings.
+You can choose to include or exclude .git directories, and decide whether to etch your transcriptions into the aether (.aether folder in your sanctum) or keep them in the mortal realm (current directory).

 ##### Future Spells